Why Delta Air Lines Inc. [DAL] Should Be On Your Radar Moving Forward

 Delta Air Lines Inc. [NYSE:DAL]: Analyst Rating and Earnings

-Stock market traders oftentimes pay a lot of attention to what top analysts say regarding a potential investment.
-Regarding Delta Air Lines Inc. [DAL], the latest average analyst recommendation we can see is from the quarter closing in 12/30/2019.
-On average, stock market experts give DAL an Overweight rating.
-The average 12-month price forecast for this stock is $22.92, with the high estimate being $78.00, the low estimate being $27.00 and the median estimate amounting to $39.50.
-This is compared to its latest closing price of $24.35.
+Equities traders often pay a significant amount of attention to what top market analysts have to say about a potential stock investment.
+In regards to Delta Air Lines Inc. [DAL], the most recent average analyst recommendation we can read comes from the fiscal quarter ending in 12/30/2019.
+This is compared to its latest closing price of $23.10.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for Delta Air Lines Inc. [DAL] is sitting at 4.30.
 This is compared to 1 month ago, when its average rating was 4.10.